 We've learned that you can never be wrong with how you make your coffee: it's just down to your preference in taste, brew method, and temperature!
 And what you like may well be very different to what we like - that's the beauty of brewing and drinking speciality coffee.

 If you'd like to know how we do it, below is our handy guide for each of the main brewing methods.
 We tend to weigh our beans and our water, but we've been living and breathing coffee for ten years and know how to get the best out of it.

-However, if you'd prefer practical, hands-on advice on getting the perfect brew plus the origins and processing of the coffee you drink, check out our Coffee Enthusiast Experience course.
+However, if you'd prefer practical, hands-on advice on getting the perfect brew plus the origins and processing of the coffee you drink, check out our Coffee Enthusiast Experience course and our Barista Training.

 In our espresso bars in Oxford, we use a recipe of around 17.5g espresso coffee to 36ml of water, with a run time of between 28 and 34 seconds.
 An espresso grind should be fine, so if the coffee is gushing through in ten seconds, you probably need to fine-up your grind.
 If it's dripping and all syrupy, you'll need to coarse up the grind.
 With a home espresso machine, the grind might need to be slightly coarser, so if you're ordering from us, you could try selecting a "moka pot" grind if you don't have a grinder.

 A Mokapot is a stove-top brewer which passes boiling water pressurised by steam through ground coffee.
 The consistency of the liquid is similar to that of espresso, but slightly less intense.
 The coffee needs to be reasonably fine, but not as fine as espresso.
 The basket should be filled with ground coffee to near its top, taking care not to push the grind down.
 We tend to put hot water in the bottom chamber and use a tea towel to screw it together after putting the filled basket on top.
 Add water to dilute until you get a perfect consistency.
 Turn off the gas/heat when the coffee starts spitting.